 We humans have a strong preference for predictability and routine.
 Any surprise, other than one that elicits pleasure, like that birthday party or call from a long lost friend, is likely to result in emotions running high.
 This blinds stakeholders from the end goal.
 Their decisions and actions, poorly managed, can severely jeopardise a project’s outcomes.

-It is no surprise then that exceptional project managers are distinguished by excellent communication skills to create certainty through turmoil.
+It is no surprise, then, that exceptional project managers are distinguished by excellent communication skills for creating certainty against a backdrop of turmoil.

 Here are seven tips for communicating to create assurance in times of uncertainty:

 1. Make anticipating and identifying problems part of the culture of your project team.